Prepaying expenses before tax time

 • Do your research.
 “The number one thing is not to jump into it.
 Prepaying expenses still means you have to pay tax – because you just bring the expense forward.
 So make sure it makes sense commercially for your business before you start prepaying.”

 • Be tax-conscious.
-“Some clients pay tax based on estimated provisional tax, or wait for their accountant to tell them how much to pay.
+“Some clients pay tax based on estimated provisional tax or wait for their accountant to tell them how much to pay.
 We try to get our clients in the mindset that every dollar they earn accrues tax, and to set aside the money accordingly.”

 • Talk to an adviser.
-“Talk to your accountant to make sure that it will be a tax deductible expense, because everyone’s situation is different.
+“Talk to your accountant to make sure that it will be a tax-deductible expense because everyone’s situation is different.
 For example, sometimes an insurance prepayment won’t be possible to claim.
 And make sure your accountant doesn’t charge you for talking to them – it should be a free service.”

 If you would like to understand these tips better or are unsure about how they might apply to you, reach out to a qualified tax adviser.